-Josie Perez worked for Denver Opportunity, a federal program of the War on Poverty, and served as founding members of the action centers that worked in the local schools and actively supported Chicano/a political candidates.
-STAY INFORMED Community members anticipate submitting the application for the proposed district this winter, and if successfully approved by Denver City Council after the public process, the district will become the first to be designated using the city's new cultural heritage criteria in the Denver Landmark Ordinance.
+Community members anticipate submitting the application for the proposed district this winter, and if successfully approved by Denver City Council after the public process, the district will become the first to be designated using the city's new cultural heritage criteria in the Denver Landmark Ordinance.
 The research and application were prepared by Fairhill & Co., with additional drafting by Tanya Mote and Shannon Stage.
-The neighborhood team has spent significant time conducting outreach regarding this project, including hosting walking tours and several community meetings hosted by the city's Landmark team to shape the current proposal and create custom design-guidelines that will support owners in preserving the layered built environment.
-Former Councilman Paul Lopez and current Councilwoman Jamie Torres have been engaged throughout the process.
-To stav up to date on this effort, and to offer your support, visit historicdenver.org/current-issues.
+The neighborhood team has spent significant time conducting outreach regarding this project, including hosting walking tours and several community meetings to shape the current proposal.
+The City's Landmark team has hosted meetings to help create custom design guidelines that will support owners in preserving the layered built environment.
+Former Councilman Paul Lopez and current Councilwoman Jamie Torres have been engaged throughout the process. 🏶 STAY INFORMED To stay up to date on this effort, and to offer your support, visit historicdenver.org/current-issues.
+HISTORIC DENVER INC.